livingsocial/rearview/README.md

   - jruby 1.7.5+
   - ruby manager (rvm or rbenv)
   - graphite
+  - mysql (or other supported [database](https://github.com/jruby/activerecord-jdbc-adapter))

 Installation
 ============

-Clone this repo:
+### Clone this repo

     $ git clone git://github.com/livingsocial/rearview.git

+### If not running mysql

+Select a supported jdbc driver and add it to the Gemfile and bundle install.
+See [activerecord-jdbc-adapter](https://github.com/jruby/activerecord-jdbc-adapter) site for more details.

+### Edit config/database.yml

+Configure per your selected database driver and database connection settings.
+See [Configuring Rails](http://guides.rubyonrails.org/configuring.html#configuring-active-record) for more details.

-Run the setup script:
+### Run the setup script

     $ bin/setup